huijing/xlat-generative-art-with-css/src/views/index.md

 ![](img/142.png)

 Most designs nowadays use `rem` values, and use of `em` values seem to be less common.
-But I find that `em` values are interesting because if you have nested elements, for example, an element with 0.5em, then each level of nested child element [❗️37.23??] is a fraction of the parent before it.
+But I find that `em` values are interesting because if you have nested elements.
+The font-size of every element is calculated based on the font-size of it's parent element up the tree.
 Such nested recursion is a good characteristic we can make use of.

 ![](img/143.png)

-CSS is used to manipulate the DOM, which is a tree structure, and we can target nodes with selectors. [❗️37.50??]
+CSS is used to manipulate the DOM, which is a tree structure, and we can easily target individual nodes with CSS selectors.
+If our markup resembles that of a tree structure, the syntax of CSS selectors allows us to formulate a DSL (domain specific language) for styling.

 ![](img/144.png)